Fast-Dog-Coding/graphql-demo/README.md

 # graphql-demo
-A GraphQL demo built in Node.js with Express
+A GraphQL demo built in Node.js with Express.